demo3d/pathgl/examples/md/map.md

-Here is a bubble map of historical events scraped from wikipedia.
+This is a bubble map of historical events scraped from wikipedia.
 When displaying a slice of a large data set, it can be more efficient  to dump all points onto the screen and then hide the data outside the selection using a shader.
 This allows the animation to happen entirely on the gpu, freeing up the UI thread to handle user input.